eBooks Search Include Read Aloud for titles that can be read aloud.

 a.
 Marginal rate is the rate paid on additional or incremental income.

-1) Mathematically it is the increase in taxes paid divided by the
+1 Mathematically it is the increase in taxes paid divided by the

 increase in income.

-has a higher rate on the income in the higher bracket.
+(grouping) has a higher rate on the income in the higher bracket.

 b.
-Average tax rate is the taxes paid divided by total taxable
+Average tax rate is the taxes paid divided by total taxable income.

-2) How the recent tax cut affected the average tax rate and amount
+2 How the recent tax cut affected the average tax rate and amount

 paid by a single person for 2003.

-3. The U.S. federal income tax rate peaked at 88% in 1942-43
+3 The U.S. federal income tax rate peaked at 88% in 1942-43

 Country Tax Rates.
 Note: The U.S. pays less than half the

-medical costs while most industrial countries pay most of it
+medical costs while most industrial countries pay most of it.

-a. social security and Medicare (both employer and employee pay)
+a. both employer and employee pay)

 b. unemployment taxes (just employer pays)